adjust/windows_sdk/README.md

         // ...
     }

-If you are building a Windows Phone app you need to add the `ID_CAP_IDENTITY_DEVICE` capability.
-In the Solution Explorer open the WMAppManifest.xml file, switch to the Capabilities tab and check the appropriate checkbox.

-![][capabilities]

 ### 3. Build your app
 From the menu select `DEBUG|Start Debugging`.
 After the app launched, you should see the debug log `Tracked session start` in the Output view.